Where to See Live Music in Baltimore

 Located in the picturesque Inner Harbor, Baltimore Soundstage is a go-to venue for small shows from artists spanning genres including metal, hip hop, R&B and more.
 The floor can hold 1,000 people in its standing room only configuration or 500 in its tabled/seated set up.

 The Meyerhoff Symphony Hall is home to the Grammy Award-winning Baltimore Symphony Orchestra.
 The BSO, led by musical director Marin Alsop, performs over 100 concerts annually, ranging from full instrumental performances to special programs with vocal accompaniment.

 The Johns Hopkins Peabody Institute, a prestigious dance and music school in the heart of Mount Vernon, hosts over 100 performances each year, many of which are offered free-of-charge.
 Along with student recitals, world renowned musicians grace the stage for concerts and special programs, such as the Masterclass speaker and performance series.

 It’s easy to see why The 8×10 is a music lover’s dream venue, thanks to its intimate community vibe.
-“Trust in the music” is the venue’s tagline, and the code bands, fans and employees are all expected to live by it.
+“Trust in the music” is the venue’s tagline, and bands, fans and employees are all expected to live by it.